-This course, the first half of two required sequential courses in the foundation year, focuses on direct practice with diverse individuals, families, and groups.
-It provides basic knowledge and skills as a foundation for the advanced curriculum in the second year of the MSW program.
+This course, the first half of two required sequential courses in the generalist practice year, focuses on direct practice with individuals, families, and groups.
+It provides basic knowledge and skills as a foundation for the specialized practice curriculum in the second year of the MSW program.
 The course provides an overview of practice models and evidence-based practice, then presents one practice model (an Interactional Approach to Helping) in depth.
 Practice content includes engaging, assessing, contracting, elaborating, communicating empathy, addressing resistance, implementing interventions, terminating, and evaluating.
 Emphasis is given to the facilitative and constraining effects of the biological, psychological, and social environments that provide the context for social work practice.
 Special attention is given to professional values and ethics, cultural competence, human rights and social justice issues in practice.
 This course is a co-requisite with SOWK 5901: Field I and a prerequisite for SOWK 5602 Foundation Social Work Practice II and SOWK 5902: Field II.
+This course is part of the generalist practice curriculum.